Editorial Standards

 Who can act as your representative

 When you name a representative on Form 2848, you must pick someone the IRS recognizes to practice before it.
-Eligible designations include attorney, CPA, enrolled agent, enrolled actuary, and enrolled retirement plan agent.
-A student from a qualified clinic may appear with a special authorization from the Taxpayer Advocate Service.
-Family members and certain corporate officers can appear in limited situations, but they must still meet IRS rules.
+Eligible designations include attorney (must be in good standing of the bar of the highest court of the listed jurisdiction), CPA (must hold an active, not lapsed, license in the listed jurisdiction), enrolled agent, enrolled actuary (authority to practice is limited by section 10.3(d) of Circular 230 to actuarial and pension matters), and enrolled retirement plan agent (authority is limited by section 10.3(e) to retirement-plan matters).
+A qualifying student or law graduate working in a Low Income Taxpayer Clinic (LITC) or Student Tax Clinic Program (STCP) may appear with permission from the IRS.
+Family members (limited to spouse, parent, child, grandparent, grandchild, step-parent, step-child, brother, or sister – aunts, uncles, cousins, nieces, nephews, in-laws, and unmarried partners do not qualify) and certain corporate officers can appear in limited situations, but they must still meet IRS rules.
 Publication 947 explains eligibility categories and practice limits in plain language.

 Each designee must sign the Declaration of Representative, state their designation, provide licensing or enrollment details, and include their CAF if they have one.
 First time representatives can leave the CAF field blank, the IRS will assign one.
 The representative’s acceptance signature generally needs to be within 45 days of the taxpayer’s signature for domestic authorizations, or 60 days for taxpayers abroad, when the taxpayer signs first.